Aleksandar15/GIT-reminds-commands/README.md

     - `git remote rename <old-name> <new-name>`: Rename a remote repository from the old name to the new name.
 - `git remote add origin` *url-example.git* is a Git command used to add a remote repository to my local Git repository.
   - The term "*origin"* in this command is the name of the *remote repository* that I'm adding; "origin" is a common naming convenience but can be anything else.
 The only rules are no special characters.
+- `git rev-list --count origin/main..HEAD`: This command will return the number of commits that are in my local branch but not in the remote.
+If the count is greater than 0, my local branch is ahead of the remote branch.
+If the count is 0, my local branch is in sync.

 ---
 *Below are the Git commands that I haven't yet needed to apply them in my projects*: